Active Substance: emtricitabine / tenofovir disoproxil fumarate

-The Committee also considered that the benefit of Truvada has been shown for pre-exposure prophylaxis but the level of protection depends on how well individuals stick to the recommended dose schedule.
+The Agency also considered that the benefit of Truvada has been shown for pre-exposure prophylaxis but the level of protection depends on how well individuals stick to the recommended dose schedule.
 There is a risk that pre-exposure prophylaxis may encourage risky behaviour but one of the main studies found that participation in the study reduced risky behaviour.

-The Committee concluded that Truvada’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency concluded that Truvada’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Truvada?

 The company that markets Truvada will provide an information pack to doctors which covers the risk of reduced kidney function with Truvada in adults and children, and information about use in adults for pre-exposure prophylaxis.
 Healthcare professionals will also receive a brochure and reminder card to hand out to individuals receiving Truvada for pre-exposure prophylaxis.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Truvada have also been included in the summary of product characteristics and the package leaflet.

 Other information about Truvada